Evangelical Folk High School of Kitee: History

 The original foundation of the school was established in 1943 by Kalle Tiainen, the local church cantor.
 The first course started in 1946 with 36 students.
 Joose Hytönen was the first principal of the school.

 The first building was built in 1947 by donations from local farmers.
 As of 2013, the school has four buildings with apartments, a swimming pool, a sauna, and classrooms.

 Teachers

 There are a variety of courses and teachers are skilled in different areas.
 Most commonly known teachers are ex-Finnish baseball player Pasi Pirinen and music teacher Plamen Dimov.

 Plamen Dimov is called “the father of Nightwish” as he has taught and supported Tarja Turunen and Tuomas Holopainen at the early stages of their music career.
 He also played the violin on Nightwish’s Oceanborn album.

+Education

+Long-term Programs (Academic Year Courses):